First dates are always full of questions.

 All entrepreneurs need a significant other that understands that if they want a relationship that will work and be healthy, the significant other has to be willing to accept second place for some time and allow the entrepreneur to grow their business.

 Entrepreneurs have to be with someone that sees there’s a long road ahead, and they’re willing to take the back seat and support their partner in living their life’s purpose.

 I won’t say it’s easy as that, there will still be disagreements and fights, but there are things both parties can work through the struggles of being in a relationship with an entrepreneur.

-Here’s a few that have worked for my wife and I:
+Here are a few that have worked for my wife and I:

-1. Both parties needs to sit down and hash it all out.
+1. Both parties need to sit down and hash it all out.
 The entrepreneur needs to tell their partner what their long-term goals are, what their dreams are and if they want to keep chasing these things after marriage and kids are on the table.
 The significant other needs to decide if they’re okay with this, are they willing to be second place for some time?
 Does the lifestyle and goals align?

 2. The next one is for the entrepreneur.
 When you drive to see your significant other, or you drive up to your home with them, learn how to sit in your driveway for a few minutes and think of all the challenges and issues you faced that day.
 Then leave it there.
 As soon as that door opens, your priority is your significant other, or eventually your family.
 Ask them about their day, let them vent to you and make sure you let them know they’re heard.

 3. Finally, as you should in any relationship, learn how to read the other person.
 Know when they really need your time and attention and give it to them!
 Make small gestures, do things to remind them you love them so you can make them happy and can keep dedicating time to your business.